Advisory Groups and Task Forces

 • participating in discussions/consultations to provide input to the Minister and department staff on aspects of the education system and how they affect the children and young people who use them

-• bringing youth insights to the department and the education sector to help inform our work
+• bringing youth insights to the department and other education partners to help inform our work

 • providing feedback to requests on department products (for example, surveys/discussion papers)